-In India, where 320 million school children are currently affected by school closings, “Save the Children” wants to ensure that children receive support in home schooling, for example, with mobile libraries.
+In India, where 320 million school children are currently affected by school closings, “Save the Children” wants to ensure that children receive support in home schooling, for example with mobile libraries.
 There is also a focus on advising authorities on how to create concepts for the boys and girls to return to school.
-Because: Child labor, child trafficking, and child abuse are currently increasing significantly.
+Because: Child labour, child trafficking and child abuse are currently increasing significantly.

 Board Chairwoman of “Save the Children Germany”

-However, a variety of aid measures are needed also right at our doorstep.
+However, a variety of aid measures are needed right on our doorstep, too.
 Around 100,000 children in 30 Italian cities will profit from our support with the motto “Rewrite the future”.
-The provision of Internet access and tablets is intended to ensure that young people may continue learning online while schools are closed.
+The provision of internet access and tablets is intended to ensure that young people can continue learning online while schools are closed.

 Save the Children

 In 1919, shortly after the end of the First World War, Eglantyne Jebb took to the streets of Great Britain to collect donations for starving children – especially in Germany.
-This was the hour of birth of the largest independent children’s rights organization in the world.
-One century later, ‘Save the Children’ is operating in 113 countries to give the most disadvantaged, marginalized or hard-to-reach boys and girls a healthy start in life, access to basic education and to protect them from wars and conflicts.
+This was the hour of birth of the largest independent children’s rights organisation in the world.
+One century later, ‘Save the Children’ operates in 113 countries to give the most disadvantaged, marginalised or hard-to-reach boys and girls a healthy start to life, access to basic education and to protect them from wars and conflicts.
 ‘Save the Children’ strives to improve the lives of children in the long term – during crises and disasters, but also beyond.